Skip to content

 Pricing structure

-Both charge base monthly + per-employee.
-QuickBooks Payroll bundles vary widely by tier (Core, Premium, Elite); features like local tax filing, benefits administration, HR tools gated to higher tiers.
-Gusto’s per-employee charge is typically more expensive at higher headcounts but includes full multi-state filing and basic HR at base.
+Both charge a base monthly fee plus a per-employee rate.
+QuickBooks Payroll bundles vary widely across its three tiers (Core, Premium, Elite); features like local tax filing, benefits administration, and HR support are gated to higher tiers.
+Gusto’s per-employee charge is typically more expensive at higher headcounts but includes full multi-state filing and basic HR at the base tier.
 Small teams: comparable.
-Larger teams: comparison depends on feature use.
-Both run promotional pricing frequently.
+Larger teams: the comparison depends on which features you actually use.
+Both run promotional pricing frequently, so check each provider directly — we don’t publish dollar figures.
 Edge: depends on features needed.

 03